FMP

 blog post cover photo

-The balance sheet provides a snapshot of a company's financial position at a specific point in time.
-It shows what the company owns (assets), what it owes (liabilities), and the shareholders' equity.
+• The balance sheet provides a snapshot of a company's assets, liabilities, and equity at a specific point in time.
+It helps you understand what the company owns, what it owes, and the value that shareholders hold in the company.

 3. Cash Flow Statement